viamrobotics/docs/docs/tutorials/control/flutter-app.md

    Click the button to change your target device.
    Make sure that you have your target device selected before you continue.

-   {{<imgproc src="/tutorials/flutter-app/target-device-button.png" resize="1200x" style="max-width:900px" declared-dimensions="true" alt="A VS Code window with main.dart open.
+   {{<imgproc src="/tutorials/flutter-app/target-device-button.png" resize="1000x" declared-dimensions="true" alt="A VS Code window with main.dart open.
 In the bottom right corner, there is a target device button labeled 'iPhone 14 (ios simulator)'.">}}

 2. With <file>lib/main.dart</file> still open, find the "Start Debugging" button in the upper right corner of the VS Code window.
-   Click the button to build and render your app
+   Click the button to build and render your app.

-   {{<imgproc src="/tutorials/flutter-app/main-play.png" resize="1200x" style="max-width:900px" declared-dimensions="true" alt="A VS Code window with main.dart open.
+   {{<imgproc src="/tutorials/flutter-app/main-play.png" resize="1000x" declared-dimensions="true" alt="A VS Code window with main.dart open.
 In the top right corner, there is a button labeled 'Start Debugging' with an icon of a bug and a 'play' symbol.">}}

    A window should open up, displaying a rendering of your smart machine app:

-   {{<imgproc src="/tutorials/flutter-app/render1.png" resize="1200x" style="max-width:300px" declared-dimensions="true" alt="Rendering of an iPhone with the app open on the screen.
+   {{<imgproc src="/tutorials/flutter-app/render1.png" resize="1000x" style="max-width:300px" declared-dimensions="true" alt="Rendering of an iPhone with the app open on the screen.
 The screen is white with the words 'Smart Machine App' in the middle, above a grayed-out login button.">}}

 ## Add app navigation